In English, students develop their skills as listeners, speakers, readers, viewers and writers through three interelated strands.

 A key strategy used in the planning and delivery of English learning at Enfield is the use of Literacy Blocks.
-This looks like every student R-7, 3 x 50min lessons per week, working in small groups, with either their class teacher, intervention teacher or SSO.
+This looks like every student R-6, working in small groups, with either their class teacher, intervention teacher or SSO.

-The learning is based around the Jolly Phonics and Jolly Grammar programs to support a rigorous and consistent approach.
+The learning is based around evidenced based programs to support a rigorous and consistent approach.
 Ongoing student assessments and teacher observations ensure groups are flexible and that the learning is targeted to their needs.